 Boulder mass shooting suspect identified, charged with 10 counts of first-degree murder

-Police identified the suspect as Ahmad Alissa, a 21-year-old from Arvada, Colorado
+Police identified the suspect as Ahmad Al Aliwi Alissa, a 21-year-old from Arvada, Colo.

-Boulder Police officials updated the public regarding Monday’s mass shooting at the King Soopers grocery store that left 10 people dead, including the first police officer to arrive on the scene, revealing they have charged the suspect with 10 counts of first-degree murder.
+Boulder, Colo., police officials updated the public regarding Monday’s mass shooting at the King Soopers grocery store that left 10 people dead, including the first police officer to arrive on the scene, revealing they have charged the suspect with 10 counts of first-degree murder.

-Police identified the suspect as Ahmad Alissa, a 21-year-old Arvada, Colo. man, though his motive for the attack was not specified at this time.
+Police identified the suspect as Ahmad Al Aliwi Alissa, a 21-year-old Arvada, Colorado man, though his motive for the attack was not specified at this time.
 Police also identified the 10 victims, whose families were notified by 4 a.m. local time.
-They range in age from 20 to 59 years old.
+They range in age from 20 to 65 years old.

 BOULDER GROCERY STORE MASSACRE DESCRIBED BY WITNESSES AS CHAOS: HE JUST 'STARTED SHOOTING'